ParvinderBabar/retro-board/README.md

 git push -u origin main
 By following these steps, i was able to merge the histories and push local main branch to the remote repository successfully.

-##installed tailwind Css
+## installed tailwind Css
 steps followed from tailwind documentation
-##started with App.jsx
+# started with App.jsx
-created basic card using function and used different variables title ,delete ,like,vote which futher i will change into state.
+  created basic card using function and used different variables title ,delete ,like,vote which futher i will change into state later on.

 **Accomplishments:**